Dates for 2019

 Includes all accommodation, meals, 20 hours of professional tuition and five nights of evening activities.

 As above for additional child(ren) from the same family.

 Tuition, lunch and access to all evening activities.

 If you wish to pay in instalments please make your booking, choose pay by cheque, and then contact “mailto:fios.@feisrois.org” to discuss a payment schedule.

 Fèis Rois is fortunate to secure public funding to support our events.
 The real cost of each place is £500.

 For families on low incomes, assistance with the cost of a child/children attending Fèis Rois courses may be available from the Highland Children’s Trust.
 We may also be able to accept payment in instalments.

-If you would like to chat in confidence about seeking financial assistance or paying in instalments, please contact Alison.
+If you would like to chat in confidence about seeking financial assistance please contact Fiona.